Physician Assistant Studies, M.S.

 - Bursar account clearance

-The student will not adjust the clerkship schedule.
-Students are discouraged from working elsewhere as the clinical experience is demanding in time.
-There are specific clinical learning objectives that must be met for each clerkship.
 Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships and/or field work and impact the student’s ability to complete the required program courses and qualify for graduation, certification and/or licensure.
-For full policies and procedures, refer to the PA Studies Student Handbook and Senior Year Orientation Manual.
+For full policies and procedures, refer to the PA Studies Student Handbook and Clinical Year Handbook.

 Back to Top